JaredCH/Bindr/README.md

   - Replace blank fields with `0`.
   - Strip out odd characters like `%`.
   - Replace `#` symbols with `0`.
-- Cleaned data is copied to the clipboard, ready to paste into the PS tool.
+- Cleaned data is copied to the clipboard and is ready to paste into the PS tool.
+- Time Saved: 1-2 minutes per PO.
 ---

 ### 📥 Load SO / Load BOM
 - Reads `.xlsv` files in the background (non-blocking).
 - Extracts relevant SO or BOM data and places it on the clipboard.
 - Designed for quick transfer into JDE with no manual cleanup.
+- Time Saved: 30-45 seconds per PO.
 ---

 ### 🗺️ PDF Coordinate Mapping (NEW!)